Procurement: Personnel and roles

 US Bureau of Labor Statistics research found that there were 526,200 purchasing manager, buyer and purchasing agent positions in the United States in 2019.
 Various writers have noted that businesses may reduce the numbers of purchasing staff during a recession along with staff in other business areas, despite a tendency to become more dependent on bought-in goods and services as operations contract.
 For example, US business executive Steve Collins observed that in one major company the purchasing staffbase "was downsized some 30% during the [2010] recession, 'but the expectations for the remaining employees remained unchanged ...
 The additional workload placed on the remaining employees following the downsizing created a much more challenging environment.
 In 2021 the Australasian Procurement and Construction Council (APCC) put forward an appeal asking everyone working in the procurement profession in Australia to include the term in their occupational title when completing their August 2021 census return.

 The European Commission issued a recommendation in October 2017 directed towards the "professionalisation of public procurement" so that Member States could "attract, develop and retain" staff in public purchasing roles, focus on performance and "make the most out of the available tools and techniques".
-Research undertaken in 2020 highlighted the importance of social or "soft" skills within the skill sets of professional procurement staff.
+Research undertaken in 2020 highlighted the importance of social or "soft" skills within the skill sets of professional procurement staff, while drawing in talented staff without an established procurement background has been seen as one way to sustain the profession and resolve skill shortages.
+Sales staff, for example, often have negotiation skills and market knowledge which lend themselves to a successful transfer into procurement.

 Participation of women

-Some writers have observed that there is limited opportunity for women to enter procurement because of stereotypes viewing some roles as not appropriate for women.
+Some writers have observed that there are limited opportunities for women to enter procurement because of stereotypes that treat some roles as inappropriate for women.
+Sara Omer, a MENA-based sales director, has observed that senior positions in middle eastern procurement are often filled by expatriate women rather than women from the region who have progressed in their careers.

 Management consultant Oliver Wyman reported in 2019 that, based on a survey of over 300 CPOs in Europe, US, and Asia working across 14 industries, 38% of the staff in the procurement organizations surveyed were women: 60% of CPOs stated that there were more women in their organization than three years previously, while 6% said that the number of women had decreased.
-The effect of this growing involvement of women in procurement was recognised in the form of "more creativity and innovation", acknowledged by 76% of the CPO's surveyed.
+The effect of this growing involvement of women in procurement was recognised in the form of "more creativity and innovation", acknowledged by 76% of the CPOs surveyed.